hoanhan101/hraft/PROPOSAL.md

 The second one is consensus protocol.
 I am thinking about using Raft, instead of Paxos.
 The main reason is because of understandability that Raft has.
 Last term I attemped to implement Paxos but it did not turn out very well.
-There were still a lot of aspects that I was uncertain.
+There were still a lot of aspects of Paxos that I was uncertain about.
 Hopefully Raft is easier.

 The third one is routing/service discovery.
 At the momemnt, I am not sure how to do this yet.
 I know that Consul achieve this by DNS routing but that's all I